burnedpopcorn/UTMT-Enhanced-Tools/BetterExportAssetsOrder/readme.md

 - Changed Name of Log Text File (because I can)

 > [!IMPORTANT]
-> This Script works for both UTMT and UnderAnalyzer
->
 > Download ```BetterExportAssetsOrder.csx``` for the Script

 # Differences